Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Overall, I’m impressed by its cleaning performance for a stick vacuum in this price range.

-It definitely exceeded expectations (at least mine).
+It exceeded expectations (at least mine).

 Hard floor results